TrueUSD Price Tops $1.00 (TUSD)

 About TrueUSD

 TrueUSD launched on March 31st, 2018.
 TrueUSD’s total supply is 495,601,553 tokens.
-The official website for TrueUSD is tusd.io.
+TrueUSD’s official website is tusd.io.
 TrueUSD’s official Twitter account is @tusdio.
 The official message board for TrueUSD is trueusd.medium.com.

-It is usually not presently possible to purchase alternative cryptocurrencies such as TrueUSD directly using US dollars.
-Investors seeking to acquire TrueUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueUSD using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as TrueUSD directly using US dollars.
+Investors seeking to trade TrueUSD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TrueUSD using one of the exchanges listed above.

 Receive News & Updates for TrueUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.